florisoft/User.Manuals/HARDWARE/PDA configuration/PDA configuration.md

 Repeat the steps two up and till fourteen for every PDA user which is available on the server.

->**Pay attention: starting with Windows Server 2019 and upwards, some registry keys need to be added to the RDS server as well as the domain controller to automaticlly start exe's like Florisoft.
-This can only be done by experienced IT personel.**
+>**Pay attention: sometimes it is neccesary to add some registry keys to the RDS as well as the domain controller to automaticlly start exe's like Florisoft.
+This can only be done by experienced IT personel.
+This only applies from Windows Server 2019 and upwards.**

-## Skorpio X5
+## 3. Skorpio X5
 The first device is the Skorpio X5.
 This PDA has a fysical keyboard available.
 See the image below for an example.

 ![](images/2022-06-30-15-14-43.png)

 >**Pay attention: the image above can be slightly different then the actual device of the user.**

-### Preparing the device
+### 3.1 Preparing the device
+[HIER UITLEG GEVEN OVER DE EERSTE CONFIGURATIE WANNEER DE PDA UIT DE DOOS GEHAALD WORDT.]

-### Setup RDP connection Reset florisoftcloud
+### 3.2 Setup RDP connection Reset florisoftcloud
 Below you will find the steps required for setting up an rdp connection to a Reset server in the florisoftcloud domain using the Remote Desktop Manager app.

 1. Open the Remote Desktop Mangager app by tapping its icon on the home screen of the PDA. (no. 1)